NikshiM/DIPseminar/README.md

 BGR color space: OpenCV’s default color space is RGB.
 HSV color space: It stores color information in a cylindrical representation of RGB color points.
 It attempts to depict the colors as perceived by the human eye.
 Hue value varies from 0-179, Saturation value varies from 0-255 and Value value varies from 0-255.
 LAB color space :
-L – Represents Lightness.
-A – Color component ranging from Green to Magenta.
-B – Color component ranging from Blue to Yellow.
+L – Represents Lightness.A – Color component ranging from Green to Magenta.B – Color component ranging from Blue to Yellow.
+The HSL color space, also called HLS or HSI, stands for:Hue : the color type Ranges from 0 to 360° in most applications Saturation : variation of the color depending on the lightness.
+Lightness :(also Luminance or Luminosity or Intensity).
+Ranges from 0 to 100% (from black to white).
+YUV:Y refers to the luminance or intensity, and U/V channels represent color information.
+This works well in many applications because the human visual system perceives intensity information very differently from color information.

 import cv2
 image=cv2.imread("img20.jpg")